rust-lang/book/nostarch/chapter20.md

 The function `slice::from_raw_parts_mut` is unsafe because it takes a raw pointer and must trust that this pointer is valid.
-The `add` method on raw pointers is also unsafe, because it must trust that the offset location is also a valid pointer.
+The `add` method on raw pointers is also unsafe because it must trust that the offset location is also a valid pointer.
 Therefore, we had to put an `unsafe` block around our calls to `slice::from_raw_parts_mut` and `add` so we could call them.
 By looking at the code and by adding the assertion that `mid` must be less than or equal to